A cougar (Puma concolor) is known to be a large Native American cat that belongs to the subfamily Felinae.

 The cougar is known to be the second-largest extant cat in the New World after the jaguar.

-The cougar is very similar to smaller felines, including the domestic cat than any species from the subfamily Pantherinae (of which the jaguar is the only still existing member).
+The cougar is very similar to smaller felines, including the domestic cat than any species from the subfamily Pantherinae (of which the jaguar is the only existing member).

-The cougar is a territorial animal and it survives on low population densities.
-The territory size of a cougar depends on the vegetation, terrain, an abundance of prey.
+The territory size of a cougar depends on the vegetation, terrain, and abundance of prey.

 Such animals include the jaguar, grizzly bears, American black bears, American alligators, groups of coyotes, and grey wolves.